 Many companies are finding themselves making unexpected difficult decisions around their state of business and employee safety.
 Do I continue operations and potentially expose my employees to COVID-19?
 Do I shut down operations and risk going out of business?
 What other options do I have?

-Some of these decisions feel like a Catch 22 and no situation has an ideal result.
-Writing a list of pros vs cons may be helpful, but the main focus should be on long term consequences.
-Many of us are concerned about short term impacts, however reframing to long term may make it more straight-forward.
+Some of these decisions feel like a Catch-22 and no situation has an ideal result.
+Writing a list of pros vs cons may be helpful, but the main focus should be on long-term consequences.
+Many of us are concerned about short-term impacts, but reframing to long-term may make it more straightforward.

 I have a manufacturing facility with employees working in close quarters (within 6 ft), population is majority 55+… do I have them continue to work in close quarters?

 - Continue operations as is: My employees are majority 55+ and there are a number of high-risk employees.
 If they contract COVID-19 while at work – it will impact potentially all of my employees.
 For each employee, there is potential that they may be hospitalized, or it could be fatal – I may be responsible under OSHA regulations.
 Implications: personal values, company reputation, and associated costs ($1-3 million per fatality).

 - Shut down temporarily: I can’t pay my employees; we won’t have income – I can survive like this for 4 months, but I’ll go under after that.
 I can’t guarantee I’ll still have customers or employees.
 I still have bills I need to pay.

 - Sometimes there are in-between options to consider:

 - Reduced staffing – investigate rotating shifts based on location within the operations (as example, ensure there is coverage for key workstations)

 - Change shift structures and size – 4-hour shifts instead of 8 hours, and pay part-time so employees are at least getting some income

 - Implement distancing requirements – ensure you understand pathways for employee movement during work